-Full Time Employees: Mandatory courses will be paid for as well as the time spent at the course.
+Full Time Employees:

+Mandatory courses will be paid for as well as the time spent at the course.

-Part Time Employees (Class A and Class B): Mandatory courses will be paid for as well as the time spent at the course
+Part Time Employees (Class A and Class B):

+Mandatory courses will be paid for as well as the time spent at the course

+Relief Staff:

-Relief Staff: Mandatory courses will be paid for as well as the time spent at the course at the discretion of the program director.
+Mandatory courses will be paid for as well as the time spent at the course at the discretion of the program director.

 Proof of certification for particular courses may be required as a condition of employment.
+Payment may not be provided in cases where staff fail to report to scheduled trainings, employees will be required to pay for the time and training.

 From time to time, employees may be required to stay at work past their scheduled time.
 The Society generally compensates for this by providing time off in lieu.
 This time will be authorized by the program Director or supervisor and must be taken within two pay periods after the time is incurred.
-Manager's compensatory time will be authorized by the Executive Director.
+Manager's compensatory time will be authorized by the Executive Director and must be taken within the month it is incurred.

-10. Statutory Holidays
+9. Statutory Holidays